ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Task creation
 ^^^^^^^^^^^^^
-Tasks requiring changes to critical parts of ROS 2 should have their design scheduled during the first half of the release cycle.
+Tasks requiring changes to critical parts of ROS 2 should have design reviews during early stages of the release cycle.
-If a design review is happening in the second half of the release cycle, it should be targeted toward the N+2 release.
+If a design review is happening in the later stages, the changes will be part of a future release.
 In case an exception is necessary, OSRF leaders should be notified in advanced and a clear path should be provided (for example, what type of changes will be tolerated in patch releases).

-* An issue should be created in the `ros2/ros2 <https://github.com/ros2/ros2/issues>`__ org, clearly describing the task being worked on.
+* An issue should be created in the appropriate `ros2 repository <https://github.com/ros2/>`__, clearly describing the task being worked on.

-  * It should have a clear success criteria and highlight the concrete improvements expect from it.
+  * It should have a clear success criteria and highlight the concrete improvements expected from it.
   * If the feature is targeting a ROS release, ensure this is tracked in the ROS release ticket (`example <https://github.com/ros2/ros2/issues/607>`__).

 Writing the design document